aslavchev/ecommerce-automation-framework/docs/architecture/ADR-012-observability-metrics.md

 **The Options**:
 1. Continue with Log4j2 only - No new dependencies but security history concerns and less flexible JSON support
 2. Custom metrics framework - Full control over format but reinventing the wheel, more maintenance
-3. OpenTelemetry - Industry-standard distributed tracing but massive complexity for 23-test portfolio
+3. OpenTelemetry - Industry-standard distributed tracing but massive complexity for 23-test framework
 4. SLF4J + Logback - Industry-standard logging facade with native JSON support, right-sized for current scale

 **The Choice**: